-SetupDiag is a free Microsoft utility that can be very useful for diagnosing any problems you may encounter in Windows 10 updates.
-Here we’ll learn how you can use this tool to learn the root cause of a failure and take corrective measures.
+SetupDiag is a free Microsoft utility that can be very useful for diagnosing any problems you may encounter in Windows updates.
+It will save you a lot of time if you run this program before migrating your Windows to a higher version: its generated log files will tell you what can possibly go wrong.
+Also, if you run into an unsuccessful update, SetupDiag will detect the root cause of failure for you to take corrective measures.

 Download SetupDiag from this official link.
-The only prerequisites for using this software are that the destination should be Windows 10, and the system should at least have .NET framework 4.6.
+The only prerequisites for using this software are that the destination should be Windows 11 or Windows 10, and the system should at least have .NET framework 4.6.

 The following command can be used to check the .NET version of your Windows device in a PowerShell window.
 Always use administrator mode for such checks.

 As shown here, the version is 4.8, so the system definitely meets the requirement.
 You can always download the latest .NET version from this link.

 Use SetupDiag to Diagnose Update Issues in Windows